Social factors in health and social care encompass a range of elements that influence the wellbeing of individuals and communities.

 Social Support Networks

-Strong social support networks, including family, friends, and community groups, are crucial for providing emotional support and practical assistance.
+Strong social support networks, including family, friends, and community groups, are essential for providing emotional support and practical assistance.
 Individuals with robust social connections often experience better mental health, lower levels of stress, and a greater sense of self-worth.
 Isolation and loneliness, conversely, are risk factors for mental health disorders and even physical conditions such as heart disease.

 Ethnicity and Cultural Factors